Appendectomy Patient Credits SICU for Saving His Life

 He started experiencing immense pain and was admitted to the Mount Sinai Hospital where he underwent surgery due to a ruptured appendix.
 He suffered not one — but two pulmonary embolisms, stopped breathing and collapsed.
 That's when he was rushed to the Surgical Intensive Care Unit.

 Kenneth stayed in the SICU for several days as his health slowly improved.
-It was during this crucial time that he was met with unsurpassed guidance and care, especially from Drs.
-Ernest Benjamin and John Oropello.
-He says they both came to see him each day, clearly explaining his diagnosis and the implications.
+It was during this crucial time that he was met with unsurpassed guidance and care, especially from Dr. John Oropello.
+He says that he came to see him each day, clearly explaining his diagnosis and the implications.
 Kenneth was impressed with the entire SICU staff, including the nurses who also provided him with all of the information he needed to know about his condition.

 He says "This was by far, one of the most challenging experiences of my life.
 But the SICU was the best place for me to be under these circumstances."